Hemostasis and Thrombosis Center

-The Hemophilia Treatment Center (HTC) in the Children’s Center for Cancer and Blood Diseases at Children’s Hospital Los Angeles was one of the first federally-designated HTCs in the United States.
+The Hemophilia Treatment Center (HTC) in the Cancer and Blood Disease Institute at Children’s Hospital Los Angeles was one of the first federally-designated HTCs in the United States.
 Since 1976, it has remained the largest HTC in California.
 It is one of four HTCs in the Los Angeles metropolitan area and the only pediatric HTC in Los Angeles.

 The Pediatric Hemostasis and Thrombosis Fellowship at Children’s Hospital Los Angeles is designed to provide an additional 1-2 years of training specific to pediatric coagulation disorders following completion of a pediatric hematology/oncology fellowship.
 The objective of the fellowship is to provide advanced training in the diagnosis and treatment of children and young adults with bleeding and thrombotic disorders, which includes hemophilia, von Willebrand disease, platelet function disorders, rare factor deficiencies, and venous and arterial thrombosis.
 In addition, the fellow is able to participate in an extensive clinical research program and will be given the opportunity to conduct their own research study.